i3dsymposium/i3dsymposium.github.io/2026/registration.md

 Attendees may cancel their registration for a full refund before the early registration deadline of April 17, 2026.

-Attendees may cancel their registration with a $50 refund processing fee before May 4, 2026.
+Attendees may cancel their registration with a $50 refund processing fee by May 4, 2026.

 Refunds will not be issued after May 4, 2026, except in cases of visa issues or special requests (e.g., emergencies).